 - Tumeric: a powerful anti-inflammatory, new studies show that turmeric also lowers fevers.

 - Garlic: It’s antibacterial, antiviral, and anti-fungal.
 Garlic has some serious infection-fighting capabilities.

-- Bone Broth: Homemade can’t be beat.
+- Bone Broth: Homemade can’t be beaten.
 A cure-all in traditional households, bone broth or stock can be made from chicken, fish, or beef bones.
 It builds strong bones, soothes sore throats and nourishes the sick.

 - Almonds: Vitamin E is a fat-soluble vitamin, meaning it requires the presence of fat to be absorbed properly.
 Nuts (especially almonds) are packed with vitamin E. A half-cup serving provides nearly 100 percent of the recommended daily amount.

 - Citrus: Almost all citrus fruits are high in vitamin C and with such a variety to choose from it's easy to add a squeeze of C to any meal.

 - Red Bell Peppers: red bell peppers have twice as much vitamin C as citrus, as well as being a rich source of beta-carotene.